 Contents insurance for renters

-Getting on the property ladder can be a tricky and expensive business, which is why so many people in the UK choose to rent.
-But just because you're a tenant rather than a homeowner, doesn’t mean house contents insurance isn't for you.
-In fact, it’s important you protect your belongings.
+Getting on the property ladder can be tricky and expensive, which is why so many people in the UK choose to rent.
+But this doesn’t mean tenants don't want to protect their belongings like homeowners do.

-Your landlord is responsible for ensuring your home has buildings insurance but it's up to you to arrange cover for your possessions.
-As long as you rent a property alone, with your partner or as a family, you can insure your contents with Admiral Home Insurance.
-If you are living in shared accommodation please visit our Tenants Insurance page for more information.
+Your landlord is responsible for making sure your home has buildings insurance but it's up to you to arrange cover for your possessions.
+If you rent a property alone, with your partner or as a family, you can insure your contents with Admiral Home Insurance.
+If you're living in shared accommodation, read more on our Tenants Insurance page.

 Contents or buildings insurance?

-Renters only need to worry about contents insurance which covers the belongings inside the property.
+Renters only need to worry about contents cover.
 Those who own their homes, however, will need to consider buildings insurance too – it's often a condition of your mortgage.

-You can also select an Admiral Home Insurance policy which covers both contents and buildings insurance.
+You can also choose an Admiral Home Insurance policy which covers both contents and buildings insurance.